 The Burke to Buckley Program began in Washington, D.C. and has since expanded to five additional cities: New York City (2014), Dallas (2014), San Francisco (2016), Philadelphia (2018), and Chicago (2019).
 The Washington chapter was ended in 2020.

-Each program is run by a regional coordinator, who is an alum of the program.
+Each chapter is run by a regional coordinator, who is an alum of the program.
 The current coordinators are Jonathan Madison (San Francisco), Dan McDonough (Philadelphia), Kate O’Connor (New York City), Paul Tzur (Chicago), and Lathan Watts (Dallas).

-Each class is comprised of approximately 20 mid-career professionals, representing a wide variety of professions and industries outside public policy.
+The classes are comprised of approximately 20 mid-career professionals, representing a wide variety of professions and industries outside public policy.
 Applicants should have between 10 and 25 years of professional work experience.
 This program is not intended for recent graduates or people working in the fields of public policy or politics.
 Applicants for the program generally live in or within the vicinity of the city to which they are applying as travel expenses are not provided by NRI.

 A fee of $500 will be charged upon acceptance into the program to cover the cost of meals and discussion leaders (speakers).
 Limited scholarships are available.